 The Drums must be the only instrument its possible to learn without actually having the instrument in front of you.
 Its hard to imaging someone learning the French Horn for example by pouting and moving their fingers about in mid air.
 My effort with cushions and tapping feet however meant that I could actually play the drums before I ever sat at a drum kit.
-Quite clearly I was not that good, I was pretty bad and after a few minutes would struggle with aching limbs and cramp but my playing at least didn’t sound like a drunken man falling downstairs.
+Quite clearly I was not that good, I was pretty bad in fact and after a few minutes would struggle with aching limbs and cramp but my playing at least didn’t sound like a drunken man falling downstairs.

 You have to be a bit of a narcissist to think anyone wants to listen to you as a drummer though, there’s something to be said for a brief solo at the right time but its unlikely that anyone goes away from a gig with that as the highlight.
 The drum solos are mainly a chance for the other members to go off for cigarette and it works better on the big stage rather than in the pub where we can see the rest of the band trying to huddle behind the bass amp while the drummer does his sweaty stuff.

 The drums are really the most sociable of instruments, most drummers want to get out of their bedrooms and meet some other people to make a noise with.
 In order to reach that point I needed to put in the hours and that meant playing along with recorded tracks.